-- " Test recipes to ensure the minimum amount of salt is used without compromising on taste. - " Reduce sauces before seasoning gradual reduction cooking methods affect the amount of salt in the final dish.
+- " Test recipes to ensure the minimum amount of salt is used without compromising on taste - " Reduce sauces before seasoning gradual reduction cooking methods affect the amount of salt in the final dish. - " Ensure that recipes which use salt specifically state exactly how much salt is to be added.